-Mississippi looks to new flag after lawmakers approve removal of Confederate emblem
+Mississippi OKs removal of Confederate emblem from flag

-The Mississippi legislature voted Sunday to cancel the state flag, whose rebel battle star was the final remaining symbol of the Confederacy on a flag in the United States.
+The Mississippi Legislature voted Sunday to redesign the state flag, whose rebel battle star was the final remaining symbol of the Confederacy on a state’s flag.

-Mississippi Republican Gov. Tate Reeves had announced Saturday he would sign the bill, which means the Magnolia State will now form a committee to approve a new flag, the design of which must include the words “in God we trust” and will be put before the voters in November.
+Republican Gov. Tate Reeves had announced Saturday he would sign the bill, which means Mississippi will now form a committee to approve a new flag, the design of which must include the words “in God We Trust” and will be put before voters in November.

-The historic moment came after a tumultuous weekend in Jackson that saw spectators in the capitol erupt in applause while demonstrators thronged outdoors.
+The historic moment came after a tumultuous weekend in Jackson that saw spectators in the Capitol erupt in applause while demonstrators thronged outdoors.

-“This is the result of decades of work and sacrifice by Mississippians committed to human rights, equality, reparation and dismantling the institutions of white supremacy,” said Lea Campbell, the founder of the Mississippi Rising Coalition.
+“This is the result of decades of work and sacrifice by Mississippians committed to human rights, equality, reparation and dismantling the institutions of White supremacy,” said Lea Campbell, the founder of the Mississippi Rising Coalition.

-Since 2001, when voters decisively approved the flag in a referendum, the line taken by many Mississippi lawmakers was that only another state-wide vote could change the flag.
-That did not deter the flag’s opponents, however, and when George Floyd died in Minneapolis police custody on Memorial Day weekend, the push was given renewed vigor.
+Since 2001, when voters decisively approved the flag in a referendum, the line taken by many Mississippi lawmakers was that only another statewide vote could change it.
+That did not deter the flag’s opponents, however, and when George Floyd died in Minneapolis police custody on Memorial Day the push was revived.

-Religious and activists groups stepped up the pressure in June, holding rallies on the capitol steps and furiously lobbying the Republican majority in the legislature.
-Most GOP leaders in the state house and senate had previously indicated they would back a measure to change the flag, but the support of an overall majority finally came into focus in the last week.
+Churches and activist groups stepped up the pressure in June, holding rallies on the Capitol steps and furiously lobbying the Republican majority in the Legislature.

-The more than two-thirds majority required to suspend legislative deadlines and move the bill to debate passed the legislature Saturday to raucous applause, with Mississippi lawmakers declaring the eyes of the nation were upon them.
+The two-thirds supermajority required to suspend legislative deadlines and move the bill to debate passed Saturday to raucous applause as Mississippi lawmakers said the eyes of the nation were upon them.

-The state’s African-American senators delivered passionate messages urging their colleagues to reject the current flag and vote for a new one.
+The state’s Black senators delivered passionate messages urging their colleagues to reject the current flag and vote for a new one.

-“I stand in the name of history,” state senator Derrick Simmons said.
-Mr. Simmons cited his family tree’s deep roots in Mississippi and said his sons, age 1 and 6, should not be educated, live and work beneath a Confederate symbol.
+“I stand in the name of history,” said state Sen. Derrick Simmons, citing his family tree’s deep roots in Mississippi and said his sons, age 1 and 6, should not have to be educated, live and work beneath a Confederate symbol.

 “Mississippi needs a symbol of love, not hate,” he said.
 “A symbol of unity, not division.
 A symbol for all Mississippians, not some.
 Let’s vote today for the Mississippi of tomorrow.”

+The House voted 91-23 at 3:25 p.m. local time to approve the flag change and sent it to the Senate.
+After a lengthy recess and discussion, the bill went before the upper chamber, which passed it on a 37-14 vote at 6 p.m. on the dot to sustained applause.

+“Considering this legislation is about 126 years overdue, yeah — the state of Mississippi is good at wasting time,” Mississippi Rising’s Melissa Garriga joked during the Senate’s long process.

-The project now goes to the new flag committee, whose 9 members must be named by July 15.
-The committee members will be appointed by the governor, lieutenant governor and speaker of the state house.
-That committee must present its choice for a new flag on Sept.
-14, and that design will be put to a yes or no vote in November.
-Finally, the legislature must then vote to approve the new flag in January 2021.
+The project now goes to the nine-member flag committee, whose members must be named by July 15 by the governor, lieutenant governor and speaker of the state House.
+That panel must present its choice for a new flag on Sept.
+14, and that design will be put to a yes-or-no vote in November.
+The Legislature must then vote to approve the new flag in January 2021.

-In other words, the only certain thing now is that the Mississippi state flag “shall not include the battle flag of the Confederacy and shall include the words ‘in God we trust,’” as lawmakers solemnly read out Sunday.
-The possibility remains that should the flag proposed in November not get a majority vote, or the legislature fail to approve it next January, then Mississippi will be in a kind of limbo vis-a-vis having an official flag.
+The only certain thing now is that the Mississippi state flag “shall not include the battle flag of the Confederacy and shall include the words ‘in God We Trust,’” as lawmakers solemnly read out Sunday.

+The possibility remains that should the flag proposed in November not get a majority vote, or the Legislature may not ratify that approval in January, which would leave Mississippi in a kind of limbo vis-a-vis having an official flag.
 Nevertheless, the current flag’s opponents rejoiced at winning the main point: ridding the state of a reminder it once fought on behalf of a government dedicated to slavery.
-While the Georgia state flag is designed on a principle similar to that of the Confederacy’s first national flag the battle star was removed in 2001.

 “Mississippi can finally have a flag for all Mississippians that does not include a remnant of the Old South,” said Sharon Brown with Flag for All MS, a group that formed in 2015.